-Most of the focus on staging is the interior of the home, but the seller can set the potential of the home before a potential buyer even walks in.
+Most of the focus on staging is the interior of the home.
+However, the seller can set the potential of the home before a potential buyer even walks in.
 Curb appeal matters!

 The moment a potential buyer pulls up to your home, they are evaluating if the home has been updated and well maintained.
-Are the beds mulched?
-Is the yard weeded?
-They want to feel that the home is well taken care of and the exterior gives them important clues.
+They want to feel that the home is well taken care of.
+The exterior gives them important clues.

 Ten Tips and Tricks for Curb Appeal

-1. Remove weeds from the lawn and mulch beds.
-Fertilize and mow the grass.
+1. Remove weeds from the lawn and mulch beds – also, fertilize and mow the grass.

 2. Prune trees and shrubs